HMCS Sackville

 HMCS Sackville is a that served in the Royal Canadian Navy and later served as a civilian research vessel.
 She is now a museum ship located in Halifax, Nova Scotia, and the last surviving Flower-class corvette.
+On 15 May 2026, Sackville was recommissioned into the Royal Canadian Navy on a symbolic and ceremonial basis.

 Wartime service

 Sackvilles keel was laid down as Patrol Vessel 2 at the Saint John Shipbuilding and Drydock Company of Saint John, New Brunswick in early 1940, the second of the s ordered by the Royal Canadian Navy.
 She was launched on 15 May 1941 by Mrs. J. E. W. Oland, wife of the captain of the port, with the Mayor and entire town council of her namesake town in attendance.
 Sackville was commissioned into the Royal Canadian Navy on 30 December 1941 by Captain J. E. W. Oland, husband of the ship's sponsor.
 Her first commanding officer, Lieutenant W. R. Kirkland, RCNR was appointed on 30 December but did not join Sackville until 2 January.
 Kirkland was discharged in March 1942 as "unsuitable" after a poor working-up trip to Newfoundland in late February.
 The first lieutenant reported that Kirkland had been unable to discharge his duties and had been abusive to his officers.
 After rescuing the survivors from the sunken Greek ship Lily, Sackville was unable to re-locate her convoy, ON 68.
 The first lieutenant then took the step of relieving Kirkland and assuming command.
 The original crew was reposted to other RCN ships and the already trained crew of under Lieutenant-Commander Alan H. Easton, RCNR was drafted onto the ship on 6 April 1942.
 Also in April Sackville received Canadian-built SW1C radar and worked up at Halifax and St. Margarets Bay.